lsst-sqre/phalanx/applications/eas/README.md

 # eas

-Deployment for the Environmental Awareness Sytems CSCs
+Deployment for the Environmental Awareness Systems CSCs

 ## Values